numbbo/coco/code-experiments/rw-problems/README.md

 python do.py run-socket-python
 ````

-To view more output from the servers, they need to be run directly (not through `do.py`).
+To view output from the servers, they need to be run directly using `./socket_server` or
+`python socket_server.py` from this folder.

 ### Running the example experiments